Alois Hudal: Vatican reaction

 When, in 1937, Hudal published his book on the foundations of Nazism, Church authorities were upset because of his deviation from Church policy and teachings.
 Hudal, without mentioning names, had openly questioned the Vatican policy of Pope Pius XI and Eugenio Pacelli towards Nazism, which culminated in the encyclical Mit brennender Sorge, in which the Vatican openly attacked National Socialism.
 The 1937 Hudal book froze his steady rise in Rome and resulted in his leaving the city after the war.
 His publication like his two previous, Rom, Christentum und deutsches Volk (1935) and Deutsches Volk und christliches Abendland (1935) did not have an imprimatur or ecclesiastical approval, which was another reason for the cooling of relations with the Vatican.
 Hudal had proposed a "truly Christian National Socialism": education and church affairs would be controlled by the Church, while political discourse would remain exclusively National Socialist.
+However, the Nazis had no intention of giving up education to the Church.

-The Nazis had no intention of giving up education to the Church.
 Together – according to Hudal – Church and state in Germany would fight against communism.
 Hudal saw a direct link between Jews and Marxism, lamenting their alleged dominance in academic occupations, and supporting segregation legislation against Jews in order to protect against foreign influence.

 Break with the Vatican

-Hudal, previously a popular and influential guest in the Vatican, lived from 1938 on in isolation in the Anima College.
+Hudal, previously a popular and influential guest in the Vatican, lived from 1938 on, in isolation, in the Anima College.
 This position he was forced to resign in 1952.
 Hudal's 1933 promotion to bishop has been cited as evidence that he had close ties to members of the Roman Curia, particularly Cardinal Merry del Val (who died in 1930) and Cardinal Secretary of State Eugenio Pacelli, the future Pius XII, who had been papal nuncio in Germany.
 His close relationship with Pacelli and Pius XI stopped immediately after the publication of his book in 1937, which was seen as contradicting Mit brennender Sorge and the 1933 Reichskonkordat.